kingking888/hcaptcha-solver-1/README.md

 # hcaptcha-solver
 ⚡Defeat hcaptcha challenges with the power of AI!

-## Reason for making
 * This is a contribution to the nocaptchaai project.
+Rewritten hykii's code and made it better and synchronous.

 ## Requirements:
 * Python 3.10  or higher